-This chapter describes how to search for, display, and view in-car videos, body-worn videos, and body-worn still images or "snapshots".
+This chapter describes how to search for, display, and view Flashback videos, body-worn (includes BodyVISION and BWX-100 DVRs) videos, and body-worn still images or "snapshots".
 It also describes how to update and maintain those system settings that relate to videos, such as video categories and notations.

-The In-car videos that an you captures during each shift are automatically transmitted to the DES server whenever your vehicle comes within range of an access point (see Glossary).
+The Flashback videos that an you captures during each shift are automatically transmitted to the DES server whenever your vehicle comes within range of an access point (see Glossary).
 Body-worn videos and snapshots, on the other hand, upload to the server after you place the body-worn DVR in a docking station that's connected to the server.
 In the DEA Agency-DEA Precinct situation, during the next server-to-server communication, those videos and/or snapshot files then transmit from the Precinct server to the Agency server.